• Skip to primary navigation

 Jump to Recipe

-My husband calls it, “fancy restaurant food” when I plate the dish and garnish it and drizzle this or that over the top.
-So, this fancy restaurant meal of Tuna asparagus red potato and hard-cooked egg with sweet and soy dressing with sweet and soy dressing comes from humble beginnings, was really easy to prepare, and was super tasty!
+So, this fancy restaurant meal of Tuna asparagus red potato and hard-cooked egg with soy vinaigrette dressing comes from humble beginnings, is really easy to prepare, and is super tasty!

-Tuna, asparagus, red potato, and hard-cooked egg with sweet and soy dressing
+Tuna asparagus red potato and hard-cooked egg with sweet and soy dressing

 We appreciate your support